acfabro/assignment2/README.md

 ## Strategy

-1. avoid using framework HTTP classes
+1. do not use a framework, as instructed
+2. READABILITY is key
+3. avoid framework http classes, need to write my own
-2. just use eloquent for database
+4. just use eloquent for database make it easy to read
-3. keep packages to a minimum
+5. keep packages to a minimum

+## Differences from actual commercial work

+1. Framework will be used, any
+2. Logging
+3. Clean architecture
+4. routes file will be divided into groups